-It is a sound reminder that bad things do happen in life.
-These times may test our emotional and physical fortitude, but we have to persevere anyway.
+It is a sound reminder that terrible things do happen in life.
+These times may test our emotional and physical fortitude, but we must persevere anyway.
 There really is no other acceptable choice than to be resilient in the face of pain and to overcome adversity, even when it really hurts.

-Sadly, bad things will always happen.
-Nevertheless, we get to decide how these situations will define us.
+Sadly, sad things will always happen.
+Nevertheless, we must decide how these situations will define us.
 We get to choose whether we gain wisdom and continue to give love through the experience.
 It helps to have faith in something bigger.
-Of course, while you are mired in the immediate depths of grief and despair, these are hard concepts to embrace but ultimately it is the only way to heal and move on.
+Of course, while you are mired in the immediate depths of grief and despair, these are hard concepts to embrace but it is the only way to heal and move on.

 - Better or Bitter…………the choice is ours to make. (cancercuredmylife.wordpress.com)